LumitoLuma/chatgpt-client/README.md

 You can contribute to the development by submitting a pull request.
 An orientative to-do list is available below.

-The ANSI C ChatGPT client is licensed using the GPL-3.0 license, more information in the LICENSE file.
+The C ChatGPT client is licensed using the GPL-3.0 license, more information in the LICENSE file.

 ### To-Do

-- [x] <s>Main ANSI C client</s>
+- [x] <s>Main C ChatGPT client</s>
 - [x] <s>Conversation mode</s>
 - [x] <s>Changing default model in configuration</s>
 - [ ] Windows port
-- [ ] Securely store API key
 - [ ] Maintaining conversations between sessions

 <br>